velame/Curso_DataScience/README.md

 ### 02- Exploratory Data Analysis (EDA)

 The aim of data analysis was to evaluate the quality of TAF wind speed forecasting and to reveal any patterns regarding the accuracy of the forecasts.
 To achieve this, the error measurement RMSE was used.
 The RMSE was calculated on absolute mode and by wind speed scale.
 Also, some comparisons between the error measurement and the TS, TCU and CB phenomenona were verified.
-Only southeast Brazil airports were analysed, and the target was the Guarulhos  airport, because it is the most important brazilian airport.
+Only southeast Brazil airports were analysed, and the target was the Guarulhos  airport, because it is the most important Brazilian airport.

 ### 03- Results